Thursday, September 13, 2007

 The unwanted groups have been big enough that political pressure brought a succession of unplanned and erratic compromises, which have at least one thing in common.
 They create separate programs with separate bureaucracies that create lots and lots of administrative jobs.
 In the public realm we have Medicaid, which is health care for the unwanted poor.
 Medicaid is a federal program with federal guidelines but it is administered through 50 state bureaucracies.
 The law includes authority for the states to customize their programs so Medicaid is different from one state to another.

 Difficulties with the Medicare billing system brought Congressional modification in the early 1980’s.
 Congress decided that medical venders should be responsible for filing Medicare claims rather than patients.
-At that time they instituted the Assignment billing system.
+At that time they instituted the assignment billing system.
 Under this system if medical venders accept the Medicare payment amount, meaning accept assignment, they receive rapid payment directly from Medicare.
 If they wanted to charge more they would file the claim but request larger payment from their patient and the smaller Medicare amount would eventually go to the patient.

 Using the new system required a delicate judgment by medical venders.
 Will the patient have the money and the willingness to pay?
 If the vender does not accept assignment and then cannot get full and timely payment from their patients, collection can take lots of staff time or bills may have to go to collection agencies.
 For anyone who has worked to decipher an Explanation of Medicare Benefits form it is easy to understand Medicare generated job creation in collection agencies.